moai/moai-dev/README.md

 	open cmake/projects/moai-osx/moai.xcproj

 ## Sample code
-Go to the samples folder, which contains dozens of samples that can be run using one the hosts located in ant (Android), xcode (OSX and iOS), vs2008 or vs2010 (Windows).
+Go to the samples folder, which contains dozens of samples that can be run using one the hosts located in ant (Android), xcode (OSX and iOS), or Visual Studio (Windows).

 One of our priorities is to build richer samples for Moai developers, so if you'd like to see a particular code sample, let us know by posting in the [Moai forums](http://getmoai.com/forums/).